testdrivenio/reactive-django/article.md

 3. You loaded your first Unicorn component called `task`.

 > Unicorn uses `component` to provide additional interactivity to your Django application.
-A component has two parts, first the **Django HTML template** and second a **view class** for the backend code.
+A component has two parts, first the **Django HTML template** and second, a **view class** for the backend code.

 To create this component called `task`, in your terminal run this code: